This week's community billboard

 IPSWICH:Monday to Friday 9am-2pm, Ipswich Lutheran Bargain Centre, preloved clothing and goods.
 5 West St, Ipswich.
 32825817.

 BOOVAL:Weekly OT/NV dance classes from 9am-noon at the Trinity Uniting Chuch Hall for just $6.
-Enq Bruce Scott 32814288.
+Inquiries to Bruce Scott on 32814288.

 IPSWICH:Learn OT/NV dancing, 7.30pm, St John's Lutheran Church Hall.
 32826732.